ageurtse/Wifi-Dimmer/README.md

 Both are posted here.
 # Word of Caution
 Please be very carefull you are working with live voltage 230V, this voltage can realy harm you.
 By building the dimmer, i'm not responsible for any faults or what ever.
+I stoped development off this dimmer, on one night the triax was overheated. luckely i was at home to prevented real major damage.

 # ATtiny85 Software
 The ATtiny85 software is for the soul purpose of dimming the light, there is a zerocross detction which is on interupt 0, the gate is on pin PB3.